 Once someone does arrange a meeting with you, have them send you an invite for the agreed time.
 Google and Microsoft Outlook both offer great online calendars that Sync with your phone and are constantly updating their features.

 The days of running paper timesheets, and the endless time and mistakes created in calculating your employees time are long gone.
 Once your employees are clocking in and out online, you can send their timesheets directly to your payroll saving you a significant amount of input time.
-We've developed the simplest timeclock and rostering systems in the industry and it saved me so much time each week it wasn't funny.
+It will save you so much time each week it wasn't funny.
 Click here to take a look.

 Stop chasing the same minor issues in your business each day.
 Give your team a checklist of everything that needs to be done to open and close your venue, and anything else you expect to happen on a regular basis.
 For hospitality specialist checklist software checkout joltup.com/